mwangisamkariuki/alx-higher_level_programming/0x03-python-data_structures/README.md

     If idx is out of range (> of number of element in my_list), the function should not modify anything, and returns the original list
     You are not allowed to import any module
     You are not allowed to use try/except
+# Task 3: Print a list of integers... in reverse!
+    Write a function that prints all integers of a list, in reverse order.
+    Prototype: def print_reversed_list_integer(my_list=[]):
+    Format: one integer per line.
+See example
+    You are not allowed to import any module
+    You can assume that the list only contains integers You are not allowed to cast integers into strings You have to use str.format() to print integers